Church of the Holy Sepulchre: Armenian monastery south of the Aedicule

 South of the Aedicule is the "Place of the Three Marys", marked by a stone canopy (the Station of the Holy Women) and a large modern wall mosaic.
-From here one can enter the Armenian monastery, which stretches over the ground and first upper floor of the church's southeastern part.
+The canopy is a conical roof in typical Armenian style has hanging lamps, and a central oil lamp on the embossed floor.
+From here, one can enter the Armenian monastery, which stretches over the ground and first upper floor of the church's southeastern part.